json-schema-form/angular-schema-form/docs/index.md

 ### fieldset and section

-*fieldset* and *section* doesn't need a key.
+*fieldset* and *section* don't need a key.
 You can create generic groups with them.
 They do need a list of ```items``` to have as children.
 ```javascript
 {